Spend a day in San Pedro to see a different side of the multifaceted Los Angeles.

-THE BEST THINGS TO DO IN SAN PEDRO:
+THE 10 BEST THINGS TO DO IN SAN PEDRO

 1. Marvel at Korean Bell of Friendship

-A massive bronze memorial bell donated by South Korea in 1976 to residents of Los Angeles is one of the significant landmarks and the best things to do in San Pedro.
-Korean Bell of Friendship was built in the best Korean traditions and dedicated to reinforce friendly relations between two countries.
+A massive bronze memorial bell donated by South Korea in 1976 to the residents of Los Angeles is one of the most significant landmarks and the best things to do in San Pedro.
+The Korean Bell of Friendship was built in the best Korean traditions and dedicated to reinforce friendly relations between the two countries.

 2. Enjoy Ocean Views at Angels Gate Park

 Better known as home of the Koran Bell of Friendship, Angels Gate Park is one of the most beautiful things to do in San Pedro.
-Main features of the park include scenic views of rugged coastline and Santa Catalina Island.
-This along with the good location of Angels Gate Park entices weddings and big corporate events.
+The main features of the park include the scenic views of the rugged coastline and Santa Catalina Island.
+This along with the park’s good location entices weddings and big corporate events.
 So don’t be surprised if you happen to be an uninvited guest on one of them.

-Named after California Assemblyman Vincent Thomas, Vincent Thomas Bridge is the fourth longest suspension bridge in California.
-In 1996 this green structure that links San Pedro with Terminal Island became an official welcoming monument of Los Angeles.
+Named after California Assemblyman Vincent Thomas, the Vincent Thomas Bridge is the fourth longest suspension bridge in California.
+In 1996, the green structure that links San Pedro with Terminal Island became an official welcoming monument of Los Angeles.

 4. Visit Point Fermin Lighthouse

-Scenic views are not the only things to do in San Pedro.
-Built in 1874 Point Fermin Lighthouse, the first lighthouse in the San Pedro Bay, opens his doors to the public as a museum.
-The Victorian-era structure recounts the stories about the former days of the place and the whole district.
+Scenic views are not the only things to enjoy in San Pedro.
+Built in 1874, the Point Fermin Lighthouse, the first lighthouse in the San Pedro Bay, now serves as a museum.
+The Victorian-era structure recounts myths and facts from the former days of the place and the entire district.

 5. Have a Picnic at Point Fermin Park

-Beautiful Point Fermin Park with its small amphitheater, playground, trails, and large turf areas is a perfect spot to relax and organize a picnic.
+Beautiful Point Fermin Park with its small amphitheater, playground, trails, and large turf areas is a perfect spot to have an afternoon picnic.
 After you are done with your meal, make sure to check out the panoramic views of the ocean.
-If you are lucky, you might be able to see dolphins playing in the water near the shore.
+If you are lucky, you may be able to see dolphins playing in the water near the shore.

 6. Take a Picture under Moreton Bay Fig

-Located in the backyard of Point Fermin Lighthouse, Moreton Bay Fig often steals the visitors’ attention.
-Approximately four-feet-tall tree planted in the 1930s is one of the largest trees in the United States.
-The locals as well as the visitors love Moreton Bay Fig. Moreover, they never miss a chance to take those Instagram-worthy photos front of it as part of their fun things to do in San Pedro.
+Located behind the Point Fermin Lighthouse, Moreton Bay Fig often steals the visitors’ attention.
+Approximately the four-feet-tall tree planted in the 1930s, it is one of the largest trees in the United States.
+The locals love their Moreton Bay Fig. Moreover, they never miss a chance to take a picture or have a wedding ceremony under its lush canopy.

 7. Explore Tide Pools at Point Fermin Beach

-Set below the bluffs of Point Fermin Park, rocky Point Fermin Beach offers a great opportunity to explore tide pools and discover marine life.
-You can see sea crabs, chitons, sea urchin shells, mussels, and more here.
+Set below the bluffs of Point Fermin Park, the rocky Point Fermin Beach offers a great opportunity to explore tide pools and discover marine life.
+You can see sea crabs, chitons, sea urchin shells, and mussels here.

 8. Take a Harbor Tour to See Los Angeles Harbor Light

-Located at the end of a two-mile jetty in the breakwater, Los Angeles Harbor Light or Angels Gate Light is one of the most remarkable lighthouses in California.
-This 73-foot tower built on a forty-foot concrete square has been operated since 1913 and is listed on the National Register of Historic Places.
+Located at the end of a two-mile jetty in the breakwater, Los Angeles Harbor Light or Angels Gate Light is one of the historic lighthouses in California.
+This 73-foot tower built on a forty-foot concrete square has been in operation since 1913 and is listed on the National Register of Historic Places.
 Unfortunately, the lighthouse is not open for walking tours.
-Nevertheless, you can get a pretty good view of it form harbor tour boats.
+Nevertheless, you can get a pretty good view of it from a harbor cruise vessel.

-123-acre park Deane Dana Friendship Park with picnic area, children’s play area, hiking trails, natural history museum, and turf areas is a place to spend an afternoon when in San Pedro.
-The best things to do here include having picnic, connecting with nature, and admiring stunning views of San Pedro, Los Angeles – Long Beach harbor complex, and Catalina Island.
+The 123-acre park Deane Dana Friendship Park with a picnic area, children’s play area, hiking trails, a natural history museum, and turf areas is one of the best places to spend an afternoon in San Pedro.
+It’s a place to unwind, reconnect with nature, and admire the stunning views of San Pedro, the Los Angeles-Long Beach harbor complex, and Catalina Island.

 10. Indulge in Acai Bowl at Rock’n Juice

-What can be better than cool acai bowl on a hot afternoon?
-Rock’n Juice will definitely satisfy your cravings.
-Let me warn you though, you might be overwhelmed by the variety of choices they have.
+What can be better than a cool acai bowl on a hot afternoon?
+Rock’n Juice is ready to serve you one.
+Let me warn you, though, the variety of choices they offer can be overwhelming.
 Don’t be shy and ask for recommendations.
-I’m sure you’ll enjoy their acai bowls as much as I did.